tonysathre/CitrixAutoDeploy/README.md

 * Citrix (CVAD) Powershell snapins 1912 LTSR
 * PSTeams Powershell module

+> PSTeams module only required if you want to send notifications to an MS Teams channel

 > Older versions may work but only these were tested

 ### Active Directory